pentaho/pdi-dataservice-server-plugin/doc/suggestedCachingServiceChange.md

 may be best to create a new object to use.
 We will have to discuss.

 ### Refactor Row Listener
-Instead of storing data in one large blob in the cache let's cache each row as it is listened too.
-To do this we may have to store the cache different.
-We will have to have 2 caches.
+This section talks about some options we have for storing data in the cache.
+The goal is to break up the data stored so it is not one massive list as the value.
+To do this we can cache each row as it is listened to in the row listener.
+In both these options we would have to worry about the eviction policy.

+#### Option #1
+We can have to have 2 caches.
 One that stores the query and cache prefix and another one that stores the prefix-key and the row data.
 See below:

 **Cache Definition**